Rent to Win: Understanding the Income and Tax Benefits of Rental Property

 There are many additional deductions you can take such as repairs, marketing and promoting your rental listings, and more.
 If you are living in a dwelling that you are also renting out, there are still tax benefits of rental property of this type – but it is more limited (and can get complicated, fast).

-In addition, under the new Tax Cuts and Jobs Act, if the rental property is generating a profit instead of a loss, there is the potential of a 20% deduction of the profits to reduce your taxable income if you meet certain conditions.
+In addition, under the new Tax Cuts and Jobs Act enacted starting in 2018, if the rental property is generating a profit instead of a loss, there is the potential of a 20% deduction of the profits to reduce your taxable income if you meet certain conditions.

 If you have any questions, you can always reach out to us here at Robert P Russo, CPA.
 We’re ready to put our real estate tax knowledge to work for you.